Stealthy Kernel Rootkit: https://github.com/MatheuZSecurity/Singularity

 - Opens TCP connection on file descriptor 196

-- Spawns reverse shell (sh) in background using that connection
+- Spawns reverse shell (

-- Captures the specific PID of the spawned shell: SHELL_PID=$!
+sh) in background using that connection - Captures the specific PID of the spawned shell:

-- Waits 1 second for connection to establish
+SHELL_PID=$! - Waits 1 second for connection to establish

-- Runs kill -59 $SHELL_PIDto hide only the reverse shell process
+kill -59 $SHELL_PIDto hide only the reverse shell process - Runs

-- Runs kill -59 $$to hide the parent bash script
+kill -59 $$to hide the parent bash script

 This approach only hides the specific processes created by the script, avoiding interference with legitimate system sh processes.